 For more information contact Donna Grieves by emailing [email protected] or telephone 07741233285.

 Community Campus '87 offers construction related training and work experience.
 It provides voluntary sector support through work related training, work experience and apprenticeship opportunities.
-Community Campus '87 also provides one to one support with job searches, universal job match and applications; and weekly jobs lunch club.
+They also provide one to one support with job searches, universal job match and applications; and weekly jobs lunch club.

 For more information contact Abby Burton by emailing [email protected] or telephone 01642 733074 or 07595 412331.

-Five Lamps is an experienced mentor that will work closely with clients to move them into employment, self employment and identify training courses.
+Five Lamps will work closely with clients to move them into employment, self employment and identify training courses.
 It provide essential tools and equipment to prepare clients for self employment as well as financial assistance with employment related costs such as interview clothes.

 For more information contact Nichola Storr by emailing [email protected] or telephone 01642 702718 or 07894 567937.